jing-yen/tp/docs/UserGuide.md

 Adds an expense with amount split equally among everyone.
 > Note:
 > * Names of payer  and friends are case-sensitive.
-> * Amount that each person owe will be rounded to 2 d.p.
+> * Amount that each person owe will be rounded to 2 decimal place.

 Format: `add d/DESCRIPTION n/NAME f/FRIEND1 f/FRIEND2 ... a/AMOUNT`